kaz-yos/reveal-in-osx-finder/README.md

 - If ```M-x reveal-in-osx-finder``` is invoked in a file-associated buffer, it will open the folder enclosing the file in the OS X Finder.
 It will also highlight the file the buffer is associated with within the folder.

-- *(NEW in 0.3.0)* If ```M-x reveal-in-osx-finder``` is invoked in a dired buffer, it will open the current folder in the OS X Finder.
+- If ```M-x reveal-in-osx-finder``` is invoked in a dired buffer, it will open the current folder in the OS X Finder.
 It will also highlight the file at point if available.

 - If ```M-x reveal-in-osx-finder``` is invoked in a buffer not associated with a file, it will open the folder defined in the default-directory variable.